-Programming for Students

-Opportunities Challenges

-- ability to prepare some students early to reduce concern and stress if we can get things in order prior to September start. - Transparency (Making sure parents are involved in discussions, problem solving and planning)

-Transition - essential that all involved are positive in discussions about upcoming changes, even if challenges are evident. - Build the transition concerns into the IEPs. - Communication (Getting the word out to parents and students, a lot of people involved means incidents of misinterpretation and false information) - Must have individual consultation with parents to ensure a smooth transition for individual students and individual need are identified quickly. - Extra support may be required for transition period, and transition period may last longer than expected. - dealing with disruptions for students in multiple areas of home and school life. - prepare for possible regression of positive gains as new dynamics could affect learning experiences. - prepare for highly-stressed kids with high anxiety and support both children and their families. - support for students with special needs who don't normally receive dedicated support but may require in a new environment. - Consistency in timing of classes & sizes and availabilities of rooms (break out, quiet, sensory etc) - Need predictable and reliable structure. - Expand/refurbish classrooms to make

-sure all exceptionalities are

-accommodated. - Will the new schools have the capability of fulfilling each Individualized Education Plan? -Variations in the day to day settings may be needed to support the students and familiarize them with new settings. - Incredibly short time frame for transition to take place - change is a traumatic experience for some children.
-It may mean some are unable to attend daily and accommodating these students will be challenging on a day to day basis. -having more SN children under one roof affords sharing of resources for staff and possibility for more training - Individual support for children and how to maintain it if necessary long term. opportunities. - Consistency at either location (will staff move with students?
-Will staffing be maintained for the duration of the year? - Not enough support now, how will it be with larger school settings?
-Staffing - Staff cutbacks/difficulty maintaining amount of SSP available in the schools. - Training and broad familiarity with programming will need to be addressed. - Important to know who will be working with students in September (possibly in June to set students up for success). - Itinerant teachers will have to travel to less schools, which will allow for more time with students and less travel time. - Accommodation of students who are integrated into large secondary school population and the stress involved (i.e.: sensory etc).
+Programming for Students Opportunities Challenges Transition Challenges - Transparency (Making sure parents are involved in discussions, problem solving and planning) - Communication (Getting the word out to parents and students, a lot of people involved means incidents of misinterpretation and false information) - Must have individual consultation with parents to ensure a smooth transition for individual students and individual need are identified quickly. - Extra support may be required for transition period, and transition period may last longer than expected. - dealing with disruptions for students in multiple areas of home and school life. - prepare for possible regression of positive gains as new dynamics could affect learning experiences. - prepare for highly-stressed kids with high anxiety and support both Transition prepare for possible regression of positive gains as new dynamics could affect learning experiences. prepare for highly-stressed kids with high anxiety and support both children and their families. support for students with special needs who don't normally receive dedicated support but may require in a new environment. -Consistency in timing of classes & sizes and availabilities of rooms (break out, quiet, sensory etc) - Need predictable and reliable structure. - Expand/refurbish classrooms to make sure all exceptionalities are accommodated. - Will the new schools have the capability of fulfilling each Individualized Education Plan? -Variations in the day to day settings may be needed to support the students and familiarize them with new settings. - Incredibly short time frame for transition to take place - change is a traumatic experience for some children.
+It may mean some are unable to attend daily and accommodating these students will be challenging on a day to day basis. -having more SN children under one roof affords sharing of resources for staff and possibility for more training Individual support for children and how to maintain it if necessary long term.
+Consistency at either location (will staff Staffing opportunities. move with students?
+Will staffing be maintained for the duration of the year? - Not enough support now, how will it be with larger school settings? - Staff cutbacks/difficulty maintaining amount of SSP available in the schools. - Training and broad familiarity with programming will need to be addressed. - Important to know who will be working with students in September (possibly in June to set students up for success). - Itinerant teachers will have to travel to less schools, which will allow for more time with students and less travel time. - Accommodation of students who are integrated into large secondary school population and the stress involved (i.e.: sensory etc).
 Student Support - Support for students moving between classes during the day. - Possible to transition to classes at less busy times to reduce anxiety and injury.

--Assisting in navigating traffic congestion at larger schools, navigating busy entrances and exits. - Expanded programming with all students in one school. - Large class sizes - will there be an unparalleled fostering environment amongst students?
-School Consolidation - Keep students with special needs together. - Larger numbers of students can be overwhelming. - Streamlined funding. - Fewer facilities means less options to change schools if challenges occur that affect the wellbeing of students. - Opportunity to keep programming consistent - Length of classes Consistent - Time of classes Programming and Scheduling - Proximity of classrooms. - quality of education remain the same and same opportunity for services currently provided?
+-Assisting in navigating traffic congestion at larger schools, navigating busy

+entrances and exits.

+- Expanded programming with all students in one school. - Large class sizes - will there be an unparalleled fostering environment amongst students?

+- Keep students with special needs

+School Consolidation together. - Larger numbers of students can be overwhelming.

+- Streamlined funding.

+- Fewer facilities means less options to

+change schools if challenges occur that

+affect the wellbeing of students.

+- Opportunity to keep programming - Length of classes

+consistent

+- Time of classes

+Programming and Scheduling - Proximity of classrooms.

+- quality of education remain the same

+and same opportunity for services

+currently provided?